Skip to main content

 • Choose the right time: Optimal installation times for your air conditioning system are during the spring or fall.
 During summer and winter, when temperatures can be extreme in both directions, HVAC technicians are often in high demand, potentially leading to higher service rates.
 Therefore, taking advantage of the two off-seasons is advisable for securing the best deals on your air conditioner installation.

-• Credit and rebates: Explore rebates and credits for your mini split system.
-Certain systems may qualify for federal and state tax credits.
+• Rebates and tax credits: Explore rebates and credits for your mini split system.
+Certain systems may qualify for federal tax credits.
 If you're uncertain about the eligibility of your project, consider consulting with an accountant before submitting your tax return.

-It's important to consult with a qualified HVAC professional to assess the unique requirements of the space, discuss comfort preferences, and receive a personalized quote, as every installation job is distinct and tailored to the homeowner's needs.
+It's important to consult with a qualified ductless mini split professional to assess the unique requirements of the space, discuss comfort preferences, and receive a personalized quote, as every installation job is distinct and tailored to the homeowner's needs.
+Schedule an appointment with your local Carrier ductless mini split expert today to get started.

 *SEER = Seasonal Energy Efficiency Ratio, the industry standard measure of energy efficiency during cooling operation for AC units and heat pumps